Confirmation of Acceptance for Studies (CAS)

 For further guidance on this matter, contact ImmigrationAdvice@Kingston.ac.uk.

-If I fail a module, would I be able to apply for the Graduate Route?
+If I fail a module, can I apply for the Graduate Route?

 Read the full requirements of the Graduate Route on the UKCISA website.